-Extending southeast from Point State Park, the Eliza Furnace Trail—the oldest component of the Three Rivers Heritage Trail—has a history smelted from the city’s largest steel mills of the past.
+Extending southeast from Point State Park, the Eliza Furnace Trail—one of the oldest components of the Three Rivers Heritage Trail—has a history smelted from the city’s largest steel mills of the past.
 Today you are treated to an extensive array of museum-quality interpretive signage that lends a sense of history and place within the Pittsburgh region.
 This segment is also known as the Jail Trail, as it passes quickly by the Allegheny County Jail.

 At the Hot Metal Bridge, the trail splits into two.
 The Panther Hollow segment runs south then abruptly turns north, leading directly to the 456-acre Schenley Park and close to both Carnegie Mellon University and the University of Pittsburgh.
 The Hazelwood segment instead turns to the Monongahela River, running south along its eastern shore to Pittsburgh’s Hazelwood neighborhood.
 After a gap in the trail in Hazelwood, the short Duck Hollow segment begins, passing through dense woodlands next to an active rail line.